 Professor Eisenhardt was elected a Fellow of the Academy of Management and of the Strategic Management Society, and is an INFORMS member.
 She has served on the editorial boards of ASQ, Organization Science, Academy of Management Journal, Academy of Management Review, Strategic Management Journal and Strategic Entrepreneurship Journal.
-She has been a Fellow of the World Economic Forum (Davos) and Clinton Global Initiative, a member of General Motors' Science Advisory Committee, and a board member of MWH Global, an international engineering design and construction firm.
+She has been a Fellow of the World Economic Forum (Davos), a member of General Motors' Science Advisory Committee, and a board member of MWH Global, an international engineering design and construction firm.
 She serves on the Advisory Board of Start-Up Chile.
 Eisenhardt received her B.S. in Mechanical Engineering (Brown University, cum laude and with honors).
 She holds an M.S. in computer science.
 Her Ph.D. is from Stanford's Graduate School of Business.
-Professor Eisenhardt has several honorary degrees including from London Business School, Aalto University, and Chalmers University of Technology.
+Professor Eisenhardt has several honorary degrees including from London Business School, Aalto University, Chalmers University of Technology.